cs50nestm/web/finalproject2022/README.md

 For those who prefer learning more about current issues in computing, the option exists to research and create a presentation on a select topic as well.
 You may work alone, or in a breakout room with teams of up to four members.

 ## Choices
-Here are the four different directions you can choose from:
+Here are the three different directions you can choose from:

 1. **Game** or Interactive Animation in p5.js
-	- **[Pong](https://intro.cs50nestm.net/pong/)** (continuing to build on the algorithms logic we developed for the paddle ball project)
-	- **[Brick Breaker](https://intro.cs50nestm.net/brick_breaker/)** (begin to use JavaScript objects, arrays of objects, and integrate into HTML page)
+	- **[Breakout](https://intro.cs50nestm.net/brick_breaker/)** (begin to use JavaScript objects, arrays of objects, and integrate into HTML page)
 	- **[Mario](https://intro.cs50nestm.net/mario)** (program the game mechanics as a code-a-long and develop your own game landscape using totally customized tile maps)
 	- **[Flappy Bird, Snake or Space Invaders](https://thecodingtrain.com/CodingChallenges/115-snake-game-redux.html)** using Dan Shiffman's tutorials.

 2. **Website** either as a inter-disciplinary project, or on an topic you are particularly passionate about and that helps make the world a better place.
-3. Webpage with **[JavaScript infographics](https://intro.cs50nestm.net/virus)**, such as an interactive graphs or charts.
-This graph in this virus simulation uses [chart.js](https://www.chartjs.org/docs/latest/charts/line.html)
-4. Google Slides presentation on one of the following **impacts of computing**
+3. Google Slides presentation on one of the following **impacts of computing**
 	- **Beneficial and Harmful Effects:** While computing innovations are typically designed to achieve a specific purpose, they may have unintended consequences.
 	- **Digital Divide:** The “digital divide” refers to differing access to computing devices and the Internet, based on socioeconomic, geographic, or demographic characteristics and raises issues of equity, access, and influence.
 	- **Computing Bias:** Computing innovations can reflect existing human biases because of biases written into the algorithms or biases in the data used by the innovation.